shwethaj1104/AWS_study_material/EC2 EBS.md

     • By default, any other attached EBS volume is not deleted (attribute disabled)

-select EC2 instance - storage-you will be able to see the block storage for that instance
+Select EC2 instance - storage-you will be able to see the block storage for that instance
 ![image](https://user-images.githubusercontent.com/107784718/212531076-1b38dbd0-d46e-42cb-becd-b743eaba7e1e.png)